-If you get scabs or crusts on the wound then soak the digit for 10 minutes in a 50:50 mixture of hydrogen peroxide and warm water.
-If the crusts do not fall of with this soak, then gently remove them with something soft such as a Q-tip.
+If you get scabs or crusts on the wound, then soak the digit for 10 minutes in a 50:50 mixture of hydrogen peroxide and warm water.
+If the crusts do not fall of after soaking, then gently remove them with something soft such as a Q-tip®.

 If you have heavy bleeding.
 It is normal to have a mild to moderate amount of oozing that may soak through gauze.

 If the wound becomes warm to the touch or oozes pus.

 If you have pain that cannot be controlled.